beginning of content

 How much will the tummy tuck cost?

-The cost of an abdominoplasty varies from patient to patient and includes:
+The cost of an abdominoplasty varies and includes:

-Your surgeon and anaesthetist must provide you with information in writing about the cost of their services before the procedure.
+Your surgeon and anaesthetist must provide you with written information about the cost of their services before the procedure.
 This should include:

 Check your symptoms Find a health service